Richard More (Mayflower passenger)

-The More family
+More family

 Much of what is known about Richard's early childhood is through legal documents, more specifically the aforementioned document written in 1622, in response to a petition of Richard More's mother Katherine More (sometimes spelled Katharine, hereafter spelled Katherine) to Lord Chief Justice Sir James Ley, at which time she demands to know what has become of her children.
 Katherine's father, Jasper More, was master of Larden, a 1000-acre estate between Much Wenlock and Ludlow in Shropshire.
 Samuel's father, Richard More, was master of Linley, an estate near Bishop's Castle, close to the Welsh border.
 Both estates are in Shropshire, England.

 Jasper's sons died leaving no male heir.
 The estates were held in an entail whereby inheritance was restricted to male heirs and Samuel's father, but Richard, in the marriage settlement, paid £600 to Jasper More, so there must have been clear title.
 It was arranged that Katherine would marry her cousin and indeed, on 4 February 1610, (old date style) Katherine, 25, married her cousin, seventeen-year-old Samuel More.

 At some point, Samuel began working in London as secretary to Edward, Lord Zouche, privy councillor, diplomat and courtier.
 Over the next four years, Katherine bore four children: Elinor, Jasper, Richard, Mary.
 All were baptised at St James parish church in Shipton, Shropshire, with Samuel More as their father.